-- The pilot consists of: - weekly "tech only" invitations to apply to those working in one of 32 tech occupations in B.C.(applicants still need to register with the BC PNP); - dedicated concierge service for tech employers; - o priority processing for tech applications; - $\circ$ $\;$ targeted outreach and engagement to the tech sector.
+- weekly "tech only" invitations to apply (ITA) to qualified candidates working in one of 29 eligible tech occupations in B.C. (applicants still need to register with the BC PNP) - dedicated concierge service for tech employers - priority processing for tech applications - targeted outreach to, and engagement with, the tech sector - some flexibility with job offer duration (see below for details).

-For a list of the 32 eligible occupations for the BC PNP Tech Pilot, please refer to this document.
+The 29 eligible occupations for BC PNP Tech are listed in this document.